IvanSakhman/frontend-dropdown/README.md

 ## Expected Functionality

-- User should be able to filter via search within the dropdown items
-- User should be able to select all checkboxes
-- User should be able to deselect all checkboxes
+- When item is selected, we should add/remove item from reducer.
+- When filter button is clicked, we should log all items that we have stored in redux.
-- "All Sites" label should change to read how many sites have been selected (ex: 3 sites selected)
+- "All Sites" label should change to read how many sites have been selected. (ex: 3 sites selected)
-- When filter button is clicked, we should update a property in redux with those selected filters

 ## Tips